ThuyHaLE/OptiMoldIQ/systemDiagram/OptiMoldIQ-agentsBreakDown.md

-## Workflows for All Agents in the OptiMoldIQ System
+m## Workflows for All Agents in the OptiMoldIQ System

 ### 1. AutoStatus Agent
 #### Role: